 NASA Johnson Space Center, Human Research Program, Houston, TX, United States

 Sponsoring Space Agency

 National Aeronautics and Space Administration (NASA)

-Scientific Discovery, Space Exploration
+Scientific Discovery, Space Exploration, Earth Benefits

 ISS Expedition Duration

 - Changes in vision and eye structure are thought to be the result of prolonged exposure to space flight-induced headward fluid shifts and elevated intracranial pressure.
 However, this hypothesis has never been systematically tested.
 The purpose of this investigation is to characterize the space flight-induced fluid shift, including intra- and extravascular shifts, intra- and extracellular shifts, changes in total body water and lower vs. upper body shifts.
-Noninvasive techniques are to be used to assess arterial and venous dimensions and flow parameters, ocular pressure and structure, and changes in intracranial pressure.
+Noninvasive techniques are used to assess arterial and venous dimensions and flow parameters, ocular pressure and structure, and changes in intracranial pressure.

-- Lower body negative pressure is investigated for its ability to mitigate some of the effects of the space flight-induced fluid shift.
+- Lower body negative pressure is being investigated for its ability to mitigate some of the effects of the space flight-induced fluid shift.